wbunting/bridgecss/README.md

 # BridgeCSS

-> Note: This project is dual licensed under the GPL and a proprietary license available for purchase.
-This means if you intend to use this library in non-free software you must pay the licensing fee.

 BridgeCSS is a lightweight set of SCSS mixins and variables that allow for the rapid development of websites and web-based applications.

 ## Philosophy